viswanathct/al-js/ReadMe.md

 * The same object is passed to all the functions in a flow, as the only argument.

-* Returning false from a function, affects the flow of the all downstream functions(there are ways to change the behaviour).
+* Returning false from a function, affects the flow of the all downstream functions.
+Utility functions help in deciding on, how the flow is affected.

 ## Notes